• Home

 While it may be beneficial to redistribute the wealth in such a way, a large portion of jobs are typically lost in the process.
 Many argue, in the long term, this is not a viable way to move a country forward.

-Companies move overseas, and do not pay Americans to do the work.
+Companies move overseas and do not pay Americans to do the work.

-Immigration Effect on American JobsCompanies that offshore, generally do not return because of the allure of these lower operating costs.
+Immigration Effect on American JobsCompanies that offshore generally do not return because of the allure of these lower operating costs.

 This causes a rise in unemployment, and an increased strain on social programs that protect unemployed personnel.
-So the money that is going toward investments or further research, may not be as promising a return as the negative effect on social services payouts.
+So the money that is going toward investments or further research may not be as promising a return as the negative effect on social services payouts.

 Likewise, crime tends to increase as unemployment goes up.
 The increased cost of combating crime, sentencing criminals, and holding them in jail adds up very quickly.
 This results in higher taxation on current US workers, high skilled or low skilled.

-The overall effect on GDP will certainly decrease because of the loss of native workers serving time in jail, less job opportunities, and paying more in taxes (which means they can’t use it to save or consume).
+The overall effect on GDP will certainly decrease because of the loss of native workers serving time in jail, fewer job opportunities, and paying more in taxes (which means they can’t use it to save or consume).

 There is also a strong negative effect on intellectual capital.

 With companies sending knowledge-based jobs overseas to outsource, it reduces the demand for them at home.
-As more accountants, computer science experts, and other high skilled jobs go the outsourcing route, we will have a “brain-drain” in the US.
+As more accountants, computer science experts, and other high-skilled jobs go the outsourcing route, we will have a “brain-drain” in the US.
 This brain-drain will affect the future knowledge industry in the US.

 When these jobs go overseas, it’s less likely for our country to get them (or their skills) back.
 Colleges won’t teach them as often, and employers won’t seek those skills as often.